STUDY JAPANESE ONLINE WITH NATIVES HERE

 Tokoroten can be consumed hot or cold.
 As pasta it is best eaten with a mixture of vinegar and soy sauce, sometimes with nori, pepper and sesame.
 In the Kansai region, tokoroten is consumed as a dessert with kuromitsu.

-Japanese noodle type - tokoroten
+Type of Japanese noodle - tokoroten

 Hiyamugi - Iced Wheat